tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/after/interview_questions.md

 * Have you had any trouble maintaining your company culture in the face of growth?
 * How many teams does the company have, and how are they organized?
 * How often do staff members move across team lines?

+## Development Methodology

+* What do deadlines look like?
+* What do iterations look like?
+* How many hours per week do developers work?
+* Do your developers do any pair programming?
+* How much emphasis is placed on testing?
+* What is your take on remote work?